monetize-labs/polywallet/README.md

 ![](https://raw.githubusercontent.com/monetize-labs/polywallet/main/images/logo.png)

-No wallets are built the same—**Polywallet** resolves the ambiguities faced by developers using Bitcoin SV wallets.
+No wallets are built the same—**Polywallet** resolves the ambiguities you, the developer, face when building with Bitcoin SV wallets.

-**Polywallet** is an abstraction that enables you to keep your applications wallet agnostic and allow your customers to select whatever wallet they desire.
+**Polywallet** is an abstraction that enables you to keep your applications wallet agnostic and allow your customers to select whatever wallet they desire

 ![Polywallet](https://raw.githubusercontent.com/monetize-labs/polywallet/main/images/modal.png)